pact-foundation/pact-js/docs/messages.md

 In this document, we will cover steps 1 and 2.

+## Contract Testing Process (Asynchronous)

 ### Consumer

 A Consumer is the system that will be reading a message from a queue or some other intermediary - like a DynamoDB table or S3 bucket - and be able to handle it.

 From a Pact testing point of view, Pact takes the place of the intermediary (MQ/broker etc.) and confirms whether or not the consumer is able to handle a request.